Diba00/Diba00/README.md

 Hi there

-Computer Engineering student 🎓 at Oslo Metropolitan University passionate about using technology to make a positive impact 💻 Proficient in Python, Java and JavaScript 🔨.
-Open to new projects and opportunities to expand my skills 🤝.
-Future goal is to become a leading tech engineer, solving today's problems and improving existing solutions 🚀.
-Fluent in English, Norwegian and Farsi 💬 and proficient in writing Norwegian and English 📝.
-Let's code for a better tomorrow 💻🌎
+📚 Studying computer engineering at Oslo Metropolitan University 💻 Skilled in Python, Java, and JavaScript
+🚧 Open for projects
+🚀 Goal: become a leading tech engineer and contribute to improving today's problems and solutions 👩‍💼 22-year-old girl
+🗣️ Fluent in English, Norwegian, and Farsi
+📝 Excellent in Norwegian and English writing, okay in Farsi writing Let's code for a better tomorrow 💻🌎